tpatterson1996/lcc-metadata-manual/record/keywords.md

 * Add from the following pre-populated thesauruses

+* If none of the keywords in the following categories are sufficient for tagging your record, you can create a custom thesaurus.

 | Thesauruses for LCC Staff | Requirements | Notes |
 | :--- | :--- | :--- |
 | ISO Topic Category | **Required **for Projects, **Required** for Products | ISO \(International Organization for Standardization\) topics were built and maintained by the ISO Technical Committee and are required for the development of ISO metadata. |